tayweid/tayweid.github.io/ECON_0150/Final_Project/ECON_0150_Project_Ideas.md

 ## ECON 0150 | Final Project Ideas

-This document includes six project ideas and a list of project ideas from previous students.

 ### Proposal 1: The Relationship between Unemployment Benefits on Job Recovery Rates

 **Research Question:** How are changes in unemployment benefits related to the rate of job recovery in the U.S.?